 - 1. You need to collect news articles from the list below:

 - Netflix

 - Amazon

-- Starbucks
+- John Lewis Partnership

 - Tesla Inc.

 - Nike

-When selecting a link, you must ensure that it connects to a reliable source such as: The Times, The Guardian, The Independent, or BBC
+Please ensure that your articles come from a reliable source-Times, Guardian, Independent or BBC.

-- 2. Once you have found the article, you are to provide your analysis for each business. - 3.
-You need to consider the following issues as well as your own when providing the analysis: - What is the impact upon customers - What is the impact upon businesses - How do you think competitors will react - Do you think the Government should intervene with a law or fines or other methods - justify your thoughts. - Do you think the businesses have a moral / ethical responsibility with regards to their behaviour.
+- 2. Based on the articles you have chosen, you now need to consider the following issues below: - What is the impact upon customers? - What is the impact upon businesses? - How do you think competitors will react? - Do you think the Government should intervene with a law or fines or other methods? - Do you think the businesses have a moral / ethical responsibility with regards to their behaviour?